shaynemeyer/go-micro/readme.md

 # Go Microservices

 A collection of Microservices that demonstrates how to build microservices with the Go programming language.
 These microservices can be deployed in different ways.

-The main branch is intented for local development only.
-I will build other branches to demonstration how they can be deployed to Kubernetes or Docker Swarm.
-This is a work in progress so it should not be considered production grade.
-The choices made here are simple and for learning purposes only so far.
+The main branch is intended for local development only.
+I will build other branches to demonstrate how they can be deployed to Kubernetes or Docker Swarm.
+This is a work in progress.
+The choices made here are simple and so far are for learning purposes only.

 ## Running Locally